imiri78/characters-of-the-mist/README.md

 * **Robust State Management:** With a state-of-the-art Undo/Redo system (`Ctrl+Z` / `Ctrl+Y`), you can easily fix mistakes whether they happen on the character sheet or in the Drawer.
 * **Command Palette:** For the power users out there, press `Ctrl+K` to summon the **Command Palette**.
 Find and execute any action in the app without ever touching your mouse.
 * **Full Localization & Theming:** The app is available in multiple languages and features multiple color themes assorted to the Mist TTRPGs, along with a light/dark mode toggle.
-* **Progressive Web App (PWA):** Install the app directly to your desktop or mobile device for a native-like experience and offline access.
 * **Legacy Data Migration:** A built-in tool helps you seamlessly migrate character sheets from the old alpha version of the app to the new format.

 ---